NEVSTOP-LAB/CSM-API-String-Arguments-Support/README.md

 ':' is used for separating name and value, ';' is usd for separating elements. '{' & '}' are used for boundary symbol.
 If it's not within other array/cluster, boundary symbol is not indispensable.
 Not all elements should be described but the changing ones.
 It's helpful for CSM to reduce configuration setting API numbers.
 You can defined the configuration within a cluster and one single setting API for the config API.

+_**special case**_:

+- Empty String will be ignored and the prototype input will be used as output.
+- if no name is given, the string input will be converted to the first element of cluster.
+This is useful to make the first element primary.

 **Example:**

 Suppose a cluster as below: